jncc/topcat/README.md

 -----------

 ###Web Essentials
-Install the [Visual Studio Web Essentials](http://vswebessentials.com/) extensions pack for design-time support for CoffeeScript (.coffee) and LESS (.less).
+Install the Visual Studio Web Essentials extensions pack (using Visual Studio Tools > Extensions) for design-time support for CoffeeScript (.coffee) and LESS (.less).
 These are essential if you want to edit the application's Javascript or CSS.

 There are no build-time or run-time steps used to compile Coffeescript and LESS - the Visual Studio extensions are simpler.
 The application will expect the correct .js and .css files to have been design-time generated.